peterfiorito/kill-twitter-newsfeed/read.md

 I will continue to update the extension piece by piece and add more features (I am working on the activate/deactivate pop up as a backup and some additional options).
 For now, is simple but it does the job.

+### Install notes
+1- Clone this repo
+2- Go to chrome://extensions and enable developer mode 3- Install unpacked extension, pointing to this repo folder

 ### Release log
 * v1.00 Simple twitter matching to erase newsfeed